Le Bougainville

 Review of Le Bougainville

-The 2019-built MS Le Bougainville cruise ship is the 3rd of all six Ponant-owned polar expedition vessels.
-Advertised as "expedition yachts", of the same "PONANT EXPLORERS-class" series are also the sisterships Le Champlain (2018), Le Laperouse (2018), Le Dumont d'Urville (fka Le Kerguelen) (2019), Le Bellot (2020) and Le Jacques Cartier (fka Le Surville) (2020) - all named after famous French sea explorers.
+The 2019-built MS Le Bougainville cruise ship is the 3rd of six Ponant-owned polar expedition vessels.
+Advertised as "expedition yachts," the "PONANT EXPLORERS-class" also includes her sisterships Le Champlain (2018), Le Laperouse (2018), Le Dumont d'Urville (formerly Le Kerguelen) (2019), Le Bellot (2020), and Le Jacques Cartier (formerly Le Surville) (2020).
+All ships are named after famous French sea explorers.

 (Ponant) Le Bougainville cruise ship